silverstone1903/amazon-bedrock-rag-with-langchain/readme.md

-# PDF Document Processing with RAG and AWS Bedrock
+# Amazon Bedrock RAG with LangChain

 A Python-based document processing system that leverages Retrieval Augmented Generation (RAG) using AWS Bedrock and Chroma Vector DB for efficient document search and retrieval.